-(vi) We have broadly reviewed the books of account maintained by the Company pursuantto the rules made by the Central Government for maintenance of cost records undersubsection (l) of section 148 of the Act & we are of the opinion that prima facie theprescribed accounts and records have been made and maintained.
+(vi) We have broadly reviewed the books of account maintained by the Company pursuantto the rules made by the Central Government for the maintenance of cost records undersubsection (l) of section 148 of the Act and we are of the opinion that prima facie theprescribed accounts and records have been made and maintained.
 We have however not madea detailed examination of records with a view to determine whether they are accurate andcomplete.

 (vii) a) According to the records of the Company the Company is regular in depositingundisputed statutory dues including Provident Fund Employee State Insurance Income TaxGoods and Service Tax Central Sales Tax Custom Duty Excise Duty Value Added Tax Cessand any other statutory dues with the appropriate authorities.
-According to theinformation and explanations given to us there are no undisputed amounts payable inrespect of such statutory dues which have remained outstanding as at March 31 2019 for aperiod of more than six months from the day they become payable.
+According to theinformation and explanations given to us there are no undisputed amounts payable inrespect of such statutory dues which have remained outstanding as at March 31 2022 for aperiod of more than six months from the day they become payable.

 b) The disputed statutory dues that have not been deposited on account of disputespending before the appropriate authorities are as mentioned in the Annexure- I to thisreport.